College of Agriculture, Food and Environmental Sciences

 The objective of the Engineering World Health-Cal Poly (EWH-Cal Poly) is to answer the needs of underdeveloped countries through providing and maintaining appropriate medical technology.
 As a national organization Engineering World Health focuses on partnering with university students to raise awareness and support for these issues.
 As a local chapter EWH- Cal Poly has five main goals: 1) repair and refurbish used medical equipment, 2) bring awareness to campus, 3) participate in design competitions, 4) invite guest lecturers to speak on various means of impacting developing countries, and 5) assemble build-it kits (small defibrillator or ECG testers that require basic soldering and assembly before being shipped to impoverished hospitals).

-The focus of the Engineers Without Borders project is to help disadvantaged communities improve their quality of life through implementation of environmentally and economically sustainable engineering projects, while developing responsible students and engineers.
+The focus of the Engineers Without Borders projects are to help disadvantaged communities improve their quality of life through implementation of environmentally and economically sustainable engineering projects, while developing responsible students and engineers.
 Projects include serving both the local and international communities, especially in water and wastewater issues.
-One team of students will travel to Thailand, one to Nicaragua, and one to India.

 Environmental engineering students have the opportunity to participate in one of two environmental design competitions associated with the course ENVE 471.
 The first competition is WERC is held in Las Cruces, New Mexico each Spring and draws student groups from across the United States, Mexico, and Canada.
 Students research and solve a real-world problem and are judged based upon a pilot scale-model system, testing results, a written paper, oral presentation, and poster presentations.
 The second competition is ASCE Mid-Pacific Conference Water Treatment Competition in which student groups from mid-Pacific region colleges compete to design and build a water treatment system.